prsbrc/Miscellaneous/README.md

    (example: GETWEBF URL('http://www.liferadio.tirol/webcam/Studio1.jpg') PATH('/tmp/Studio.jpg') )

 HTML_CLOB imports a html-template in a clob-var, replace the vars and write it via clob_file to a new one

+TESTXLSX is a sample to show how to use the libxlsx to create directly excel-sheets from rpg